 Alternatively, you can also use an online calculator to get a rough estimation of your VO2 max.
 This calculator from the Norwegian Institute of Science and Technology is a reliable source of information.
 All you have to do is answer a few questions, and it will give you an age-adjusted fitness score and your VO2 max.

-Once you know your VO2 max, you can use that information to improve your fitness.
-If you’re new to cycling, training consistently will automatically improve your VO2 max.
+Once you know your VO2 max, you can use that information to increase your VO2 max as a cyclist.
+If you’re new to cycling, training consistently will automatically increase your VO2 max as a cyclist.
 Otherwise, if you’re a more experienced cyclist, you’ll need to hone in on specific workouts to see improvement.

-High-intensity interval training, or HIIT, is one of the best ways to increase your cardio-respiratory fitness and VO2 max.
-Here’s an example of a cycling training session that can help you boost your VO2 max:
+High-intensity interval training, or HIIT, is one of the best ways to increase your cardio-respiratory fitness and increase your VO2 max as a cyclist.
+Here’s an example of a cycling training session that can help you increase your VO2 max as a cyclist: